- Course: Chemical Engineering MEng

 What are your ambitions for the future?

-Ideally I would like to work with oil and gas or fast moving consumer goods for a majority of my career.
-After building up a better knowledge of the industry I would like to concentrate on training and education roles to help raise awareness of engineering subjects and careers as well as help develop employees.
+Ideally, I would like to work with oil and gas or fast moving consumer goods for the majority of my career.
+After building up a better knowledge of the industry, I would like to concentrate on training and educational roles to help raise awareness of engineering subjects and careers as well as help develop employees.

 Any advice for prospective students?